 Each of my kids gets to choose anywhere in the world to go with me every year.
 This year my 10-year-old daughter couldn’t decide on one destination.
 She mentioned Orlando, Paris, Bali and Sydney – four of her favorite places from previous trips.
 Now was my chance!
 Instead of having her choose one, I suggested we travel to them all, and add in a few new places as well.
 She, of course, thought it was a great idea.

 We leave at the end of August, so this isn’t a post about our trip.
-Rather, I found the process of planning the trip enlightening, so I wanted to talk about around-the-world tickets and what makes the most sense (in 2016) if you want to plan a similar trip.
+Rather, I found the process of planning the trip enlightening, so I wanted to talk about around-the-world tickets and what makes the most sense if you want to plan a similar trip.

 Nomadic Matt goes into great detail about Round the World (RTW) tickets at this post.
 Each airline alliance has RTW tickets and easy-to-use booking sites: